tfzhou/MATNet/README.md

 ## Segmentation Results

 1. The segmentation results on DAVIS-16 and Youtube-objects can be downloaded from [Google Drive](https://drive.google.com/file/d/1d23TGBtrr11g8KFAStwewTyxLq2nX4PT/view?usp=sharing).
 2. The segmentation results on DAVIS-17 can be downloaded from [Google Drive](https://drive.google.com/open?id=1GTqjWc7tktw92tBNKln2eFmb9WzdcVrz).
+We achieved __58.6__ in terms of _Mean J&F_.

 ## Pretrained Models